Valorant Map Guide: Ascent

 A is a very open bomb site that offers a lot of things to hide behind.
 The gameplay on A-Site is straightforward: block the key point that leads from A-Main to A-Site.
 This is because you prefer to defend A-Site from A-Rafters.
 This is a great place for a player to hold A-Site.
 Now, not only do you have one player on the catwalk holding the center (he should be able to do that with no problem), but you also have a second player holding the site and the catwalk from behind.

-You shouldn’t have to worry much about A-Link, as this should be covered by one of your teammates the middle.
-If the opponent shows a large presence from A-Main towards A, communicate this to your mates early enough to get from your Catwalk defender or one of the mid defenders.
+You shouldn’t have to worry much about A-Link, as this should be covered by one of your teammates defending the middle.
+If the opponent shows a large presence from A-Main towards A, communicate this to your mates early enough to get support from your Catwalk defender or one of the mid defenders.

 If an onslaught comes at you from the mid, you will have a hard time, but you can delay that onslaught by closing the doors leading from the mid to the A-Site.